geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 I mean, Viz equals minus one and two are not meant to be entire visualizers.
 They're just meant to give you the pickle file.
 And then you can we can write tools.
 Yeah, yeah, of course.
 Right?
 Like, the idea is that we should write tools very, very tastefully and carefully that give humans a good interface to use those pickle files.
 And they happen to also work for agents.
 Okay.

 ##### **Chenyu** [[00:37:38](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2258)]
 Then, finally, I also fix a lot of tools.
-So, like, for example, tensor and basically the very higher level stuff in tensor.py, onX.py.
+So, like, for example, tensor and basically the very higher level stuff in tensor.py, onnx.py.
 There were, like, several to-dos.
 We have some functions that is just a giant blob of functions.
 Imagine something like or get item or resize or pad, things like that.
 I find it useful to just that and output something.

 ##### **Chenyu** [[00:38:09](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2289)]
 Yeah.

 ##### **Chenyu** [[00:38:11](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2291)]
-It's very good at, like, fixing small spec issue in onX.
+It's very good at, like, fixing small spec issue in ONNX.
 Because it will try random stuff until it works.
 And it will try a lot more comprehensive test cases than maybe what we have test coverage for.
 The lows are fine.
 I'm sure there are more.
 But I probably won't do them all.
 But if anyone is interested, I think we can do that.
 So, I'll show you some examples.
-So, it's basically how other people will use tiny grid.
+So, it's basically how other people will use tinygrad.
 Right?
-It's like can Asian write tiny grid in higher level to train a model or implement some ops that they want.
+It's like can Asian write tinygrad in higher level to train a model or implement some ops that they want.
 So, I think this layer is good.
 We just have sometimes we have inconsistent error message and different error types.
 Sometimes it's a runtime error.
 Like small inconsistency.
 LLM doesn't really have issues on these.

 ##### **Chenyu** [[00:39:12](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2352)]
 But it's more of having a consistent error system from the library.